 person using phone to review rcs marketing best practices

-Updated April 8, 2026, with current RCS marketing best practices and expanded use cases.
+Updated June 3, 2026, to add frequently asked questions, reflect the most current RCS marketing best practices, and expand use cases.
 Originally published December 10, 2025.

 Consumer marketers exploring RCS messaging often ask the same question first: What actually needs to change about how we work?
 The answer is less than you might expect.
 RCS adds branded sender identities, buttons, carousels, and high-quality media to messaging, but the underlying logic of good consumer communication stays the same.
 Relevance, timing, fallback planning, and consistency across channels still determine whether a program works.